okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 #### Bug fixed in 2024.09.2

-When making a partial update with the Profile Mappings API, the call validated both incoming data and existing property mappings instead of only the incoming request.
+When an admin made a partial update using the Profile Mappings API, both incoming data and existing property mappings were validated instead of only the incoming request.
 (OKTA-798638)

 ### Monthly release 2024.09.0